 - award-winning concert, symphonic, and jazz band programs

 - English as a second language (ESL) programs

 - work experience programs

 - language classes in French, Spanish and German

 - fine arts, including IB art

-- an extensive array of career and technology studies (CTS), such as cosmetology, fashion design, foods studies, automotive repair, digital photography, computer programming, film, video editing and computer animation, architecture and design studies, legal studies, management and marketing and electronics.
+- an extensive array of career and technology studies (CTS), such as cosmetology, foods studies, automotive repair, computer programming and computer animation, architecture and design studies, legal studies, management and marketing and electronics.
 There are a lot of option classes for students to take!